1) Hello everybody. Can you introduce yourself in a few words (age, job, career, etc.)?

 were my favorite ones.

-: We left her forced and forced: nothing came out and all the groups went to the Amiga.
-We were one of the last on ST. Just see our last compiations and those of Fuzion (where we are thanked)...
+: Nothing was released anymore and all the groups went to the Amiga.
+We were one of the last on the ST. Just see our last compilations and those of Fuzion (where we are greeted)...

-On PC I have relocated the menus of the Passwords CDs but I didn' really participate.
+On the PC I have relocated the menus of the Passwords CDs but I didn't really participate.
 I didn't have the time nor the desire anymore.

-11. What memories do you have of Atari times?
-Some anecdotes?
+11) What are your fondest memories of the Atari times?
+Some anecdotes perhaps?

-There was a magazine that advertised us at the time of the copy party report where we (Killers and me) were.
-This magazine reported the presence of the pirate group Euroswap at this copy party, affirming our courage to be there 'unhidden'.
+- There was a magazine that advertised us at the time of the copy party report where we (Killers and me) were attending.
+This magazine reported the presence of the pirate group Euroswap, affirming our courage to be there 'unhidden'.
 I think we're the only French pirate group on the ST to have free publicity in a magazine!

-14. Do you have some projects? (all platforms combined)
+14) Do you have some projects you want to talk about? (all platforms combined)

-: Perhaps the creation of a website in the style of yours, but with our compilations from the Atari and Amiga.
+: I'm thinking of a website in the style of yours, but with our compilations from the Atari and Amiga scene.

-15. If you want to add something (greetings, notices, etc.), now is the time to enjoy it;)
+15) If you want to add something (greetings, etc.), now is the time to do it

-: Thanks to you and all those who have kept a little bit of the mood of the ST scene.
+: Thanks to you and all others who have kept a little bit of the spirit of the ST scene alive.